Remote Control Schema

 The endpoint path is arbitrary but must be an HTTP(S) endpoint.
 For example: https://your-control-host.net/maa/reportStatus

-text box in the MAA configuration.
+text box in MAA's configuration.

 {